elgohr-update/mmyz88-group_26/README.md

 We will go further with our analysis and use other regression models to predict the ratings and make comparison with the SVM in terms of accuracy and other metrics.

 # Exploratory Data Analysis
-The Exploratory Data Analysis (EDA) for this project can be found in EDA folder [here](https://github.com/UBC-MDS/group_26/tree/main/EDA) which contains statistical information of the dataset presented in both tables and plots.
+The Exploratory Data Analysis (EDA) for this project can be found [here](https://ubc-mds.github.io/group_26/doc/imdb_rating_EDA.html) which contains statistical information of the dataset presented in both tables and plots.
 As an example we have included:

 1- A histogram to illustrate the distribution of the ratings.

 2- A table that lists the 20 "most frequent" words appeared in all reviews.

 3- A chart to depict the relation between the length of the reviews and the scored rating.

+Report for different machine learning model comparison can be found [here](https://ubc-mds.github.io/group_26/doc/model_comparison.html)

+# Report
+The final report can be found [here](https://ubc-mds.github.io/group_26/doc/imdb_rating_predict_report.html)

 # Usage
 To replicate the analysis: